ethyca/fides/docs/fides/docs/getting_started/manual.md

 ---

-Fidesctl can be spun up locally without relying on Docker or Make, however it is a bit more complicated.
+Fidesctl can be spun up locally without relying on Docker, but it is a bit more complicated.
 If you'd like something simpler, please see the [Getting Started with Fidesctl in Docker](docker.md) guide for the recommended setup experience.

 The guide for getting Fidesctl up and running locally is the same as is described in our [Fides Production Deployment Guide](../production_deployment.md), so please head over there and follow the steps to get going.